ufora/ufora/content/documentation/02-performance-guide.md

 recursive "parallelizable" form and into a loop.
 This is a tradeoff between single-threaded performance and parallelism granularity.

-## List comprehensions and sum are parallel out of the box
+## List Comprehensions and Sum are Parallel out of the Box

 By default, list comprehensions like `[isPrime(x) for x in xrange(10000000)]` are parallel if the generator in the righthand side supports the `__pyfora_generator__`